OfficeDev/office-scripts-docs/docs/resources/scenarios/noaa-data-fetch.md

 ---
 title: 'Office Scripts sample scenario: Graph water-level data from NOAA'
-description: 'A sample that fetches JSON data from a NOAA database and uses it to create a chart.' ms.date: 01/05/2021
+description: 'A sample that fetches JSON data from a NOAA database and uses it to create a chart.' ms.date: 01/11/2021
 localization_priority: Normal
 ---

-# Office Scripts sample scenario: Graph water-level data from NOAA
+# Office Scripts sample scenario: Fetch and graph water-level data from NOAA

 In this scenario, you need to plot the water level at the [National Oceanic and Atmospheric Administration's Seattle station](https://tidesandcurrents.noaa.gov/stationhome.html?id=9447130).
 You'll use external data to populate a spreadsheet and create a chart.